lucaza21/corserva-test-fullstack/README.md

-# Corserva Test Backend
+# Corserva FullStack Backend

-This repository contains the backend for the Corserva technical test.
+This repository contains the backend+frontend for the Corserva technical test.
 The backend is built with Node.js, Express, TypeScript, Sequelize, and PostgreSQL.
+The frontend is build with Vite@React and Tailwind.
 Docker Compose is used to set up and run the application and its dependencies.

 ## Prerequisites